robertmartin8/PyPortfolioOpt/CONTRIBUTING.md

 ## Bugs/issues

-If you find any bugs or the portfolio optimisation is not working as expected, feel free to [raise an issue](https://github.com/robertmartin8/PyPortfolioOpt/issues).
+If you find any bugs or the portfolio optimization is not working as expected, feel free to [raise an issue](https://github.com/robertmartin8/PyPortfolioOpt/issues).
 I would ask that you provide the following information in the issue:

 - Descriptive title so that other users can see the existing issues
 - Operating system, python version, and python distribution (optional).